-In summary, helping customers respond to this CloudCenter CVE really illustrated the defense in depth Twistlock provides, not just in reactive monitoring, but in active enforcement and protection.
+In summary, helping customers respond to Cisco CloudCenter CVE really illustrated the defense in depth Twistlock provides, not just in reactive monitoring, but in active enforcement and protection.
 We’d love to show you how we can help protect your containers, too, so please ping us if you’d like to see a demo or do an eval.

 - Application Security

 - Container Platform

 - Press Releases

 - Docker Security

 - Open Source